clement street sign

 San Franciscans are incredibly patient when it comes to waiting in line for food, and Arsicault Bakery is no exception.

-Actually located on Arguello, but almost at the corner of Clement, Arsicault was made famous when its croissants were named the best in the country in 2016 by Bon Appétit Magazine.
-It’s basically had lines up the block ever since, especially on weekends.
-I was there recently and the line was easily 40+ people long.
+Actually located on Arguello, near the corner of Clement, Arsicault was made famous when its croissants were named the best in the country in 2016 by Bon Appétit Magazine.

 What to order when you finally get to the counter?
 Go for the croissant if it’s your first visit, but I am a huge fan of the kouign-amann.